jrieke/streamlit-theme-generator/README.md

 **Generate beautiful color themes for Streamlit, powered by [colormind.io](http://colormind.io/bootstrap/).**

 [Theming in Streamlit](https://blog.streamlit.io/introducing-theming/) is awesome but it can be hard to find colors that match.
-This app generates beautiful color palettes through [colormind.io](http://colormind.io/bootstrap/) and applies them live to its own Streamlit theme.
-Just generate themes until you find one you like and copy it to your own Streamlit app!
+This Streamlit app generates beautiful color palettes through [colormind.io](http://colormind.io/bootstrap/) and applies them live to its own theme.
+Just generate new themes until you find one you like and copy it to your own app!

 <br>